freeCodeCamp/freeCodeCamp/guide/english/machine-learning/random-forest/index.md

 print(predictions2)
 ```

+### Advantages of Random Forests

+- It generally does not overfit too badly, and it is very easy to stop it from overfitting.
+- It has few, if any, `statistical assumptions`.
+It does not assume that your data is normally distributed, the relationship is linear, or you have specified interactions.
+- It requires very few pieces of feature engineering.

+### Disadvantages of Random Forests

+- It doesnot work well on image data.
+- It is a predictive modeling tool and not a descriptive tool.
+That means, if you are looking for a description of the relationships in your data, other approaches would be preferred.

 #### More Information:
 - <a href='https://www.wikiwand.com/en/Random_forest' target='_blank' rel='nofollow'>Random Forests (Wikipedia)</a>
 - <a href='https://www.analyticsvidhya.com/blog/2014/06/introduction-random-forest-simplified/' target='_blank' rel='nofollow'>Introduction to Random Forests - Simplified</a>